 By Leslie Hobbs, Sports Illustrated

 Wanganui is a town of about 30,000 people, located 95 miles north of Wellington, New Zealand.
-Last week some 20,000 of its inhabitants repaired to a stadium known as Cooks Gardens to watch Peter Snell, the Olympic 800 meter champion, have a go at the Mile.
+On Saturday, January 27, some 20,000 of its inhabitants repaired to a stadium known as Cooks Gardens to watch Peter Snell, the Olympic 800 meter champion, have a go at the Mile.
 Snell had run one Mile earlier in the New Zealand summer, in a place called Timaru.
 His time then was 4 minutes, 1.2 seconds, and he seemed to be dawdling.
 Now on a grass track burned hard and fast by the hot, dry New Zealand summer, he was going to attempt New Zealand's first sub-4 minute Mile.
 In the field with him were New Zealand's first sub-4 minute Miler Murray Halberg, the Olympic 5000 meter champion; Bruce Tulloh of Britain; Albert Thomas, one of Australia's best distance runners; an American half-miler, Ernie Cunliffe; and two little-known New Zealanders, Barry Cossar and Alex Shaw.

 Cossar, a good 880 runner, assumed the role of pacemaker in the first lap.
 Snell was content to run last for the first quarter, which Cossar turned in 59 seconds.
 At the beginning of the second lap Snell, running easily, began moving through the field until he was third behind Cossar and Halberg.
 Just before the half mile, Snell drove by Halberg and Cossar to take the lead.
 His time for the half was 1:59, placing him in certain reach of his goal.